JuliaGaussianProcesses/ParameterHandling.jl/README.md

     noise_var=positive(0.2),
 )

-# Using ParameterHandling.flatten, we can obtain both a Vector{Float64} representation of
+# Using ParameterHandling.value_flatten, we can obtain both a Vector{Float64} representation of
-# these parameters, and a mapping from that vector back to the original parameters:
+# these parameters, and a mapping from that vector back to the original parameter values:
-flat_initial_params, unflatten = ParameterHandling.flatten(raw_initial_params)
+flat_initial_params, unflatten = ParameterHandling.value_flatten(raw_initial_params)

 # ParameterHandling.value strips out all of the Positive types in initial_params,
 # returning a plain named tuple of named tuples and Float64s.
 julia> initial_params = ParameterHandling.value(raw_initial_params)
 (k1 = (var = 0.9, precision = 1.0), k2 = (var = 0.10000000000000002, precision = 0.30000000000000004), noise_var = 0.19999999999999998)

-# We define unpack to map directly from the flat Vector{Float64} representation to a
-# the NamedTuple representation with all the Positive types removed.
-unpack = ParameterHandling.value ∘ unflatten

 # GP-specific functionality.
 Don't worry about the details, just
 # note the use of the structured representation of the parameters.